TaraRhoseyn/cardiff_swim_centre_site/README.md

 14. As a site owner, I want prospective customers to be able to contact us with queries or feedback easily.
 15. As a site owner, I want customers to find information about classes in language that is plain and accessible to ensure appropriate use of training.

+## Scope

+The scope of the project in it’s first release is defined by the following features:

+- Navigation bar to let users navigate the website simply, with bolded text and a circle underline to show users which page they are currently on.
+- A footer across all pages with links to social media and other places on the website such as pricing and location.
+- A pool timetable with classes, lane swimming times and closed times.
+- Modal where you can join up as a member in the navigation bar of every page, making joining quick and easy.
+- Pricing page which communicates the benefits of membership clearly and explains costs simply.
+- Contact form where queries can be sent.
+The form is functional and will not submit unless all fields are filled out.
+- Explanation of training classes, their cost and their benefits to swimmers.
+- An error page (404.html) that directs site users back to the home page (index.html) in the event of a broken URL.
+- An About page which contains company ethos and marketing copy to entice users.
+- An About page which contains clear descriptions of all facilities on offer.
+- Embedded map with a location pin to show users how to get to the pool, accompanied by parking information and opening times.
+- Favicon icon to help users identify the site.

+Features to be built in future releases:

+- Multi-page form to purchase membership and the ability to sign up to monthly direct debit payments.
+- Booking system for training classes.
+- The ability to toggle which days you want to view in the pool timetable on mobile view.
+- A collapsible carousel on the About page on mobile view to switch view between cards.

 ## Design